 The future of microrobots is shrouded in potential, but only a handful of innovative startups are working in this industry.
 IMSYSTEM is one of the few rising startups focused on developing Microrobotic solutions.
 Microrobots can be used for various medical procedures, from targeted drug delivery to surgery.
 While their small size makes them appealing for use in the human body, it also creates challenges in terms of development and regulation.
 Moreover, as the medical industry is already facing a shortage of skilled workers, adding microbotic solutions will save current doctors time and make operation procedures more efficient.

-While the industry is still in a relatively young stage, the potential benefits of microrobots are significant.
+While the industry is still relatively young, the potential benefits of microrobots are significant.
 In the future, they could help to improve access to care, reduce surgical complications, and even extend life expectancy.
 As such, the development of these tiny machines is an endeavor that is worth pursuing, which is why the future looks bright for IMSYSTEM.